Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 One functioning farm changes a town.

-One compassionate but accountable mentor changes a teenager's trajectory.
+One compassionate but accountable mentor changes a teenager’s trajectory.

 One community garden changes food access.

 One repaired local institution changes trust.

-One stable adult changes a child's nervous system forever.
+One stable adult changes a child’s nervous system forever.

-People underestimate this constantly.

-Because modern culture worships scale.
+People underestimate this constantly because modern culture worships scale, virality, national narratives, and massive systems.

-Virality.

-National narratives.

-Massive systems.

 But human beings still live locally.